What’s the reason for earning a Master’s degree?

 In 2017, over 33% of U.S. adults had Bachelor’s degrees, but only 9.3% had a Master’s degree.
 Getting into this minority sure makes one feel special.

-But if we’re being completely honest about this, getting an Master’s degree is all about the job you start with right after graduation.
-Most people will tell you that it’s all about the experience and not much about the education.
+But if we’re being completely honest about this, getting a Master’s degree is all about the job you start with right after graduation.
+Most people will tell you that it’s all about the experience and not much about education.
 That might be true for a programmer or a graphic designer.
 But if you aim for specific positions that require a Master’s degree, you just have to get it.

 So why can’t you make peace with another job and stop throwing thousands of dollars away on education?

 They pay more.
 Plus, if you want to become an organizational psychologist, you’ll need both the experience and the degree.
 For some career paths, you have no other choice but to work your way through the higher education system.

 You can start your own company without any degree requirements.
 If you have a cool idea and you know how to deal with a business, you can invest in a startup and make it successful.